 Do not stop taking this medicine or change the dosage without checking with your doctor.

 Things to be careful of

-You will probably feel better when you start taking this medicine, but be careful not to overdo physical activities straight away.
-You will need time to improve your physical fitness.
+You will probably feel better and more active when you start taking this medicine, but you may need time to improve your physical fitness.

 Be careful when drinking alcohol while you are using this medicine.
 If you drink alcohol while you are taking this medicine, your blood pressure may drop, making you feel dizzy or faint.